MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

 [INFO] [1727116066.557849645] [talker]: Publishing: 'Hello World: 5'
 ```

-Let's start a subscriber in another terminal window, which subscribes to the `chatter` topic and listens to the publisher node's messages
+Let's start a subscriber - written in Python - in another terminal window, which subscribes to the `chatter` topic and listens to the publisher node's messages:

 ```bash
 david@david-ubuntu24:~$ ros2 run demo_nodes_py listener